Latter Day Saints in popular culture: Films

-S.W.A.T. (film) (2003) A minor character Gus is drinking a Dr. Pepper, and the lead accuses him of being too attached to the soda.
-Gus responds that his wife would be upset if she knew he was drinking it.
-“You know the deal, Jim.
-When we got married, I converted to Mormonism.
-We can't consume anything that alters our state of mind.
-We treat our bodies with respect,” Gus says.

-Millions

-Millions (2004) tells the story of a boy who accidentally finds millions of pounds sterling.
-Replete with religious references, three scenes include Mormon missionaries.
-They are shown riding their bikes in one scene, being given some of the money through their letter box in another, and being questioned by the police about the money in a third.

-Last Days

-Gus Van Sant's film, Last Days (2005), which is inspired by the final hours of Kurt Cobain's life, shows an addled musician being visited by Mormon missionaries.
-The character is unresponsive and puzzled by their presence.

 "New York Doll"

 New York Doll an (2005) American documentary, details the history of both the New York Dolls and one of its members, Arthur "Killer" Kane.
 The film narrates the history of the band from its formation in 1972, through its drug problems and the deaths of several of its members.
 The central focus of the film, however, is Arthur's life after conversion to The Church of Jesus Christ of Latter-day Saints after struggles with alcoholism, drug abuse, an attempt at suicide, and a beating with a baseball bat.

-The Strangers

-Two children—named "Mormon Kid 1" and "Mormon Kid 2"—make brief appearances at the end of the American horror film entitled The Strangers (2008).
-They hand Christian pamphlets to the three murderers as they drive away from a murder scene.

 Believer

 Believer is an American documentary that examines the intersection between LGBT people and The Church of Jesus Christ of Latter-day Saints (LDS Church) through the eyes of Dan Reynolds of Imagine Dragons.

-Yes Man

-A Jim Carrey film from 2008 where he is compelled to say 'yes' to everything he is asked.
-During this time, he is visited by two LDS Church missionaries, to which he replies, "Well come on in."